-Mrs. Uhlmann is responsible for the areas risk management, IT services, marketing, internal reporting and controlling and risk management.
+Mrs. Uhlmann is responsible for the areas risk management, IT services, marketing, internal reporting and controlling and project management.

 The responsibilities of Mr. Hlatky are the areas of life and non-life reinsurance, claims and sales.
-Furthermore, as per 1 January 2020 he is the appointed Compliance Officer.

-Mr. Petrides takes part in the Audit Committee and is additionally responsible for supervising the Board of Directors.
+Mr. Petrides and Mr. Michael form the Audit Committee and are additionally responsible for supervising the Board of Directors.